Ybrayym-Abamov/calculator/README.md

 # Vanilla JS built calculator!

-This calculator is build purely with Vanilla JavaScript by utilizing the modern ES6 syntax and classes.
+This calculator is built purely by Vanilla JavaScript and utilization of the modern ES6 syntax and classes.

 # Contributing